JNRowe/bleeter/doc/configuration.rst

 Consider the use case of attending a conference and wanting to follow your fellow attendees without having to explicitly unfollow them once the conference is over.

+``ignore`` option
+'''''''''''''''''

+The ``ignore`` option allows you to specify a list of keywords you wish to use as ignore filters for tweets you receive.
+Keywords can be normal words, ``@user`` usernames, ``#tag`` hashtags or any other word type.

+The default is "#nowplaying" to ignore all the audio player spam that some people like to produce.

+The entries should be comma separated, and must be quoted if they contain '#' to match hashtags.

 .. [#] The default value for ``${XDG_CONFIG_HOME}`` is system dependent, but
        likely to be ``~/.config`` if you haven't set it.
 For more information